yguel/scara_tutorial_ros2/resources/controller_tutorial.md

 }
 ```
 ## Activating the Controller
 The `on_activate` is called once when the controller is activated.
 This method should handle controller restarts, such as setting the resetting reference to safe values.
 It should also perform controller specific safety checks.
-The `command_interface_configuration` and `command_interface_configuration` are also called again when the controller is activated.
+The `command_interface_configuration` and `state_interface_configuration` are also called again when the controller is activated.

 In this tutorial, this method is used to order the command interfaces to fit the joint name order of the controller `joints` parameter.
 This is done by defining:
 ```c++